 Southport Bathing Pavilion

-The Southport Bathing Pavilion was built in 1934 as a changing facility for people visiting the Broadwater beach.
+The Southport Bathing Pavilion was built in 1934 as a change room for people visiting the Broadwater beach.

 The Pavilion is historically significant as it demonstrates the development of the Gold Coast as a seaside resort in the 1930s and reflects a new culture associated with beach going.